Mon – Sun: 24/7 Plumbing

 Garbage Disposal Guidance

 Never put more than 1 or 2 used filters in the disposal at a time.
-Run cold water and use the waste match function to flush particles fully.
+Run cold water and use the waste match function to flush particles thoroughly.

 Spread Awareness